cailleach1310/ares-d6system-plugin/README.md

 * In game sheet command and sheet integration on the character page of the webportal.
 * Optional cron job for regularly awarding character points (similar to how it's done with xp on FS3 Systems).
 * Staff game client commands to manage fate and character points (awarding/removing).
+* A damage system based on wound levels, including an admin command for setting wound levels, player commands for healing other players and cron jobs for natural healing.

 ### This is a work in progress
 This isn't complete yet, stuff is still subject to change.
 No warranty whatsoever.
-Certain features still have to be added, such as post chargen raising / adding abilities (which will have to be handled through admin for now).
+Certain features still have to be added, such as post chargen raising / adding abilities (which will have to be handled through requests / admin for now).

 ## Screenshots